How Does LendingTree Get Paid?

 • HELOC

-Better for:Existing Chase customers and first-time homebuyers.Borrowers with credit scores below 620.Borrowers who want to take out a HELOC.
+Better for:Existing Chase customers and first-time homebuyersBorrowers with credit scores below 620Borrowers who want to take out a USDA loan

-Both AmeriSave and Chase offer conventional, FHA, VA and jumbo loans.
-However, AmeriSave is upfront about its credit score requirements, and it will work with borrowers in the fair credit range, making it an appealing option if your credit score is below 620.
+Both AmeriSave and Chase offer conventional, FHA, VA, jumbo loans and HELOCs.
+However, AmeriSave is upfront about its credit score requirements, and it’ll work with borrowers in the fair credit range.
+This makes it an appealing option if your credit score is below 620.

-Chase stands out from AmeriSave thanks to its closing guarantee; if your home doesn’t close on time due to the bank’s issues, it will give you $5,000.
+At the same time, Chase stands out from AmeriSave thanks to its closing guarantee: If your home doesn’t close on time due to the bank’s issues, it will give you $5,000.

 Read more in our full AmeriSave mortgage review.